tuncbb/aegis/README.md

 ### Verification API

 -------------
 - An example function with its documentation to fetch holder info is given below.
 With API, creators can fetch any info they need from traits, by either using on-chain or off-chain metadata.
+- It is so rare to find a verification tool which provides an API with it.
+None of the most popular tools do not provide any solution with API.
+This makes Thor Labs' solution unique relatively.
+In addition to ease of use, it also facilitates customization.